 ☑ Check out David’s free audio course for Marketing Speak listeners called How To Give and Get The Introductions That Will Transform Your Life and Your Career.

 ☑ Grab a copy of David Burkus’ book, Friend of a Friend: Understanding the Hidden Networks That Can Transform Your Life and Your Career.

-S: If you wanna tap the power of your network using tips, tools, techniques that are based on science?
-This episode number 135 is for you.
-Our guest today is David Burkus.
-He’s a bestselling author, a sought-after speaker, and associate professor of leadership and innovation at Oral Roberts University.
-His newest book, Friend of a Friend, offers readers a new perspective on how to grow their networks and build key connections—ones based on science of human behavior—not wrote networking advice.
-He’s delivered keynotes to the leaders of Fortune 500 companies and the future leaders of United States Naval Academy.
-His TED Talk has been viewed over 1.8 million times and he’s a regular contributor to the Harvard Business Review.
-David, welcome to the show.
+David Burkus is a best-selling author, a sought after speaker, and associate professor of leadership and innovation at Oral Roberts University.
+His forthcoming book, Friend of a Friend, offers readers a new perspective on how to grow their networks and build key connections—one based on the science of human behavior, not rote networking advice.
+He’s delivered keynotes to the leaders of Fortune 500 companies and the future leaders of the United States Naval Academy.
+His TED talk has been viewed over 1.8 million times and he is a regular contributor to Harvard Business Review.